AdobeDocs/media-analytics.en/help/reporting/dimensions/author.md

-﻿---
+---
 title: Author
-description: The Author dimension reports the author of the content.
+description: Reports the author of the content.
 Primarily used for audiobooks.
 feature: Dimensions
 role: User, Admin
 ---